briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     bicycle or electric bicycle, the signal shall be made not less than one time but is not required to be continuous.
-A bicycle or electric bicycle operator is not required to make a signal if the bicycle or electric bicycle is in a designated turn lane, and a signal shall not be given when the operator’s hands are needed for the safe operation of the bicycle or electric bicycle.
+A bicycle or electric bicycle operator is not required to make a signal if the bicycle or electric bicycle is in a designated turn lane, and a signal shall not be given when the operator's hands are needed for the safe operation of the bicycle or electric bicycle.